atomicateam/atomica/docs/index.rst

     pip install atomica

-You can run a plot an Atomica demo with:
+You can run and plot an Atomica demo with:

 .. code-block:: python